I2PC/docs/docs/Releases/Releases-scipion-em-xmipp/index.rst

    - Bug fixed related to the WriteSetOfParticles and the Missing ExtraLabels (The Oier and Fede Adventures)
    - Handling nvidia drivers error message
    - improving deps installation
+   - Improved the help message of more than 60 protocols

 3.24.12 - Poseidon
 --------------------------